Jeannot-MN/fe-masters-courses/web-performance/README.md

 # Problem with Legacy Metrics:

   - With the introduction of client-side rendering these 2 metrics above mean nothing because the document loaded into the browser is empty, the two events would happen right away, thus telling us nothing about the page performance.

+# Core Web Vitals:
+  Newer metrics introduced by Google to abjectively measure perfomance regardless of the tech used for your app.

+  The really measure 3 things mainly:
+    - How fast your site visibly loads: Largest Contentful Paint(LCP)

+      How fast does your site visibly load the most important element.

+      How do we deceide the most important thing?
+Well we dont!!
+Google considers the larget element by pixel area on the page to be the most important,

+      With some rules of course:
+        - Cannot have an 0 opacity,
+        - Size whould be less 100%
+        - Does not count for Low entropy Images < 0.05: Entropy is Size(Mb) / number of pixel displaying (440 * 400 for example)

+      - Guidelines: This should be less 2.5s and not beyond 4s

+    - How smooth things load: Cumulative Layout Shift(CLS)

+      How smooth and predictably elements load into the page.

+      This is measured by taking impact-fraction = impact-size / viewport height, impact height = how many rows of pixels have to change in the shift distance-fraction = height of new element / viewport

+      CLS = impact-size * distance-fraction

+      0.1 or less is good, 0.25 above is poor.

+      Skeletons/placeholders are the best way to improve CLS.

+    - How quickly users can interract with the page: Interaction to Next Paint(INP)